bitsblocks/crypto-facts/index.md

-50% of decentralized apps are decentralized exchanges (DEXs) that have no liquidity and transact useless tokens, 25% are silly games such as cryptokitties and 20% are Ponzi pyramid schemes.
+50% of decentralized apps are decentralized exchanges (DEXs) that have no liquidity and transact useless tokens, 25% are silly games such as cryptokitties and 20% are ponzi pyramid schemes.
 So get the real facts on the junky "use cases" of Ethereum and stop living in your bubble.
 Can't bullshit me as I know my facts.
 -- [13 May 2018](https://twitter.com/Nouriel/status/995695729292148736)